Business & Investment

 LMIA Applications for Employers

-If you would like to employ foreign workers, you will most likely need to obtain a Labour Market Impact Assessment (LMIA) to determine your eligibility to do so.
+If you would like to employ temporary foreign workers, you will most likely need to obtain a Labour Market Impact Assessment (LMIA) to determine your eligibility to do so.

 This assessment is a rigorous investigation into your business, your treatment of workers, and the need for a foreign worker over a domestic one.